jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the Domain Name in question by CAA records.
+Use of CAA records does not prevent mis-issue by an authorized Certification Authority, i.e., a CA that is authorized to issue certificates for the FQDN in question by CAA records.

-Domain Name holders SHOULD verify that the CAs they authorize to issue certificates for their Domain Names employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.
+FQDN holders SHOULD verify that the CAs they authorize to issue certificates for their FQDNs employ appropriate controls to ensure that certificates are issued only to authorized parties within their organization.

-Such controls are most appropriately determined by the Domain Name holder and the authorized CA(s) directly and are thus out of scope of this document.
+Such controls are most appropriately determined by the FQDN holder and the authorized CA(s) directly and are thus out of scope of this document.